 There’s more to a room than just the furniture.
-Yes, the shapes, lines, and decor pull it together, but it’s important to think twice about the color palette and scheme—especially if you’re going for a mid-century inspired look.
 Color families and complementary hues can make the room have a different mood and tone, and being intentional about where to use color can be the difference between a curated space and a turnkey room.
-Whether you want to incorporate the Pantone Color of the Year, or you’re hoping to think outside the box, explore our palette recommendations for styling tips, complimentary furniture suggestions, and more.
+Whether you want to incorporate the Pantone Color of the Year, or you’re hoping to think outside the box, explore our mid-century modern palette recommendations for styling tips, complimentary furniture suggestions, and more.

 All interior designers know that selecting the right furniture for a modern design is essential.
 One misjudged piece can throw everything off.
-What’s just as important as the soft curve of a chair or the hard line of a cabinet is the color.
-Browse our ideas below to get inspired and curate a design that your client will love!
+What’s just as important as the shape of a cabinet is the color.
+Browse our ideas for using mid-century modern colors to curate a design that your client will love!

 1. Beautiful Yellow Golds